Sergio Castillo

-Sergio Castillo (born November 1, 1990) is an American professional gridiron football placekicker and punter for the Edmonton Elks of the Canadian Football League (CFL).
-He played college football at West Texas A&M.
+Sergio Castillo (born November 1, 1990) is an American professional football placekicker and punter for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He played college football at West Texas A&M. He holds several CFL records, including longest field goal made (63 yards), most 60-yard field goals in a season (2), and most 50-yard field goals in a season (11).

 Professional career

 Atlanta Falcons

-Castillo was undrafted in the 2014 NFL Draft and signed as a free agent placekicker with the Atlanta Falcons of the National Football League on June 12, 2014.
+Castillo was undrafted in the 2014 NFL draft and signed as a free agent placekicker with the Atlanta Falcons of the National Football League on June 12, 2014.
 He played in the team's first preseason game, being successful on both of his field goal attempts and averaging 66.0 yards on two kickoffs.
 Unable to unseat the incumbent, Matt Bryant, Castillo was released shortly after that game on August 9, 2014.

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

 On August 28, 2015, Castillo signed with the Winnipeg Blue Bombers to a practice roster agreement.
-After the incumbent Winnipeg kicker, Lirim Hajrullahu, missed four of five field goal attempts in a week 15 game against the Edmonton Eskimos, Castillo replaced him and made his professional regular season debut on October 10, 2015 against the BC Lions.
+After the incumbent Winnipeg kicker, Lirim Hajrullahu, missed four of five field goal attempts in a week 15 game against the Edmonton Eskimos, Castillo replaced him and made his professional regular season debut on October 10, 2015, against the BC Lions.
 He was a perfect 5-for-5 in field goal attempts in his debut and remained the team's placekicker for the last four games of the season, finishing with 10 field goals from 13 attempts.

 In the following off-season, the Blue Bombers moved on from Hajrullahu and signed Justin Medlock to compete with Castillo.
 As the most accurate placekicker in CFL history, Medlock won the starting job and Castillo began the season on the injured list.
 He did not play in a regular season game in 2016 and was eventually released on September 2, 2016.

-Ottawa Redblacks
+Ottawa Redblacks (first stint)

 On September 11, 2016, Castillo signed with the Ottawa Redblacks and replaced the injured Zackary Medeiros at punter.
 Castillo punted in two games, recording 13 punts for a 45.2-yard average, but was released on September 26, 2016.